 The HCDD1 established the required website on behalf of the Lower Rio Grande RFPG in January 2021 under the domain name Region15lrg.org using the Square Space hosting platform.
 The technical consultant came on board in June 2021 and immediately helped build the website to provide more information about the Lower Rio Grande Regional Flood Planning Area and the regional flood planning process, as well as information and educational materials about flood planning related topics.
 The website was also enhanced to allow easy access for the public and entities to provide input and to access draft deliverables (e.g., flood mitigation and floodplain management goals) for review and comment.
 The enhanced website went live in July 2021.

 Currently, there are several locations on the website where active links can be found for public engagement on the website:

-- submit public comments and feedback on the contact us page or the public comments tab - o allows for a personal contact option - documents and meetings for public access under the meetings tab - resources for public engagement and information specific to their area - calendar with the next meeting shown. - board members with the organization and entity they represent. - useful links to government agencies, counties, and drainage districts
+- The Amended Regional Flood Plan will be prominently displayed on the home screen - Digital Copy of the Region 15 Flood Quilt, Existing and Future Conditions for 1% and 0.2% flood events - Copies of the Draft Regional Flood Plan, the Final Regional Flood Plan, and the Draft of the Amended Regional Flood Plan are also posted - Links for public comments and feedback on the contact us page or the public comments tab - o allows for a personal contact option - meeting documents and videos of past meetings for public access under the meetings tab - resources for public engagement and information specific to their area - calendar with the next meeting shown. - board members with the organization and entity they represent. - useful links to government agencies, counties, and drainage districts